sameer-sde/BMR-TDEE-Estimator/readme.md

 # BMR & Daily Calorie Estimator

+## Live Demo
+Check out the live project here: [BMR-TDEE Estimator](https://sameer-sde.github.io/BMR-TDEE-Estimator/)

 ## Overview
 This project is a web-based application that calculates a user's Basal Metabolic Rate (BMR) and estimated daily calorie needs based on their gender, height, weight, age, and activity level.
 Focus is on clean logic, modular JavaScript, and user-friendly results.

 ## Formula Used